By Kym Campbell, BSc. | Updated September 30th, 2022

 “the metformin I started taking for fertility made me bleed for over 20 days and I had to go to urgent care due to anemia.”

 Metformin also has other less common side effects.
-There have been many case studies of metformin causing liver injury [24-26].
-Studies on rats also suggest an increased risk of Alzheimer’s disease [27].
+Lactic acidosis is a rare but serious side effect [24].
+There have been many case studies of metformin causing liver injury [25-27].
+Studies on rats also suggest an increased risk of Alzheimer’s disease [28].

 The effectiveness of alternatives to metformin for PCOS is one of the biggest reasons not to take this drug.

 The natural herb, berberine, also shows great potential in patients with PCOS.
-Trials show that it can improve insulin resistance, blood lipids, and ovulation [29-32].
-One meta-analysis suggests that berberine is as effective as metformin for improving insulin sensitivity [33].
+Trials show that it can improve insulin resistance, blood lipids, and ovulation [34-37].
+Meta-analysis suggests that berberine is as effective as metformin for improving insulin sensitivity [38].

 Like inositol supplements, berberine is generally well-tolerated.
 This means fewer side effects and less disruption to your everyday life.
 It’s important to keep in mind though, that berberine is not safe during pregnancy.

 Of course, the best alternative to metformin for PCOS is changing how you eat.
-Metformin’s health benefits come from its anti-inflammatory and antioxidant properties [34].
-Its alteration of the gut microbiome is also key to its effectiveness [35-37].
-Both of these mechanisms are affected by diet.
+Metformin’s health benefits come from its anti-inflammatory and antioxidant properties [39].
+Its alteration of the gut microbiome is also key to its effectiveness [40-42].
+Both of these mechanisms depend on your diet.

 A PCOS diet reduces inflammation and improves gut health.
 It can also reverse insulin resistance.
 By addressing the underlying causes of PCOS, the right diet can displace the need for metformin.
 It also improves other PCOS symptoms at the same time.